August 2

 - Houston C Brad Ausmus becomes the first catcher to wear the Fox Sports "Catcher-Cam", a small camera on the top of his mask, in the Astros' 6 - 0 win over the Mets.

 - 1998 - Welcome to the Bigs.
 The Phils' Mike Welch makes his first big league start and the Giants greet him with three consecutive homers in the 2nd inning.
-Newly-acquired Ellis Burks starts the fireworks, then Barry Bonds - who had tripled in the 1st inning - goes deep, then Jeff Kent drills his 15th.
+Newly-acquired Ellis Burks starts the fireworks, then Barry Bonds - who had tripled in the 1st inning - goes deep, before Jeff Kent drills his 15th.
 Welch takes the loss, allowing eight runs in three innings.
 Bonds is 4 for 4 with a stolen base to pace the Giants.

 - 1999 - Commissioner Bud Selig announces that Darryl Strawberry's reinstatement has been moved up from August 11th to August 4th.